-CONTRACTOR agrees to perform the services and reporting responsibilities in compliance with the COUNTY Mental Health Plan, Proposition 63 (MHSA) and with the COUNTY Mental Health Services Act Plan.
+CONTRACTOR agrees to perform the delegated activities and reporting responsibilities in compliance with the COUNTY Mental Health Plan, Proposition 63 (MHSA) and with the COUNTY Mental Health Services Act Plan.
+The Stepping Stones Program will provide CSS Supported Housing Services which build resiliency and promote independence and recovery in the transition age youth population (ages 16-25).
+Clients over 25 may participate in the program if the targeted age group is underutilizing this service.